Secure Print Portal with HTTPS

 For non-production environments and testing purposes, you may want to use a self-signed SSL certificate.
 These types of certificates can be used to encrypt data, but they will not be trusted by browsers unless you skip the validation.

 How does secure Print Portal start using HTTPS?

-This guide is intended to provide you with sufficient information to get started with HTTPS in Print Portal in a non-production environment.
 These steps will guide you through obtaining and installing an HTTPS certificate in Internet Information Services (IIS), and then enabling Transport Layer Security (TLS) 1.2 on the site servers and remote site systems.

 This series is comprised of different parts, listed below: